International President

 Daggett’s responsibilities with the ILA were expanded in 1991 with his election as Secretary-Treasurer of the Atlantic Coast District.
 He was later reelected ACD Secretary in 1995 and 1999.

 Within his first seven years as International President, Harold Daggett negotiated two major contracts that keep ILA members among the best compensated blue-collar workers in America.
-He considers one of his signature achievements in each of these Six-Year Master Contract Agreements, to be protecting ILA members jobs and futures by blocking any ILA ports from the ravages of automation.
+His signature achievements in each of these Six-Year Master Contract Agreements, remains protecting ILA members jobs and futures by blocking any ILA ports from the ravages of automation.
 Convincing his management counterparts, President Daggett has promoted men over machines and pledged that ILA workers would always out-produce automated equipment.

 During his twelve years as International President, Mr. Daggett sought to increase the ILA’s presence and influence on the International Maritime and Dockworkers stage.
-He immediately had the ILA affiliate with the International Dockworkers Council (IDC) in 2011, bringing the force and solidarity of 140,000 dockworkers representing ports in five continents.
+Upon his election as International President in 2011, he immediately affiliated with the International Dockworkers Council (IDC), bringing the force and solidarity of 140,000 dockworkers representing ports in five continents.
 He strengthened existing affiliations with the International Transport Workers’ Federation, the Transportation Trades Department, AFL-CIO and the Maritime Trades Department, AFL-CIO.

 In October 2013, the ILA’s Alexander Talmadge-Edward L. Brown, Sr. Civil Rights Committee honored him at the organization’s first Dinner celebration.
 In 2015, Mr. Daggett was the Guest of Honor at the Foreign Commerce Club Annual Dinner.